 Some of us were lucky enough to have been born into families with good relationship role models.
 They knew how to create a loving, supportive and safe relationship.
 They knew how to resolve conflict and to go back to the default setting of ‘love and respect’.
 They knew how to communicate with each other and how to express themselves with authenticity and honesty while remaining considerate and respectful.
 They knew how to forgive and how to focus on each other’s strengths and positive attributes.

 Some of us were not so lucky and grew up witnessing a myriad of dysfunctional relationship patterns involving power imbalances, the blame game, codependency or abuse of some kind.
 Even though we may now know that these ways of relating are hurtful and usually end in relationship breakdown, we still fall into the patterns of dysfunctional relating and sabotage any chance we have of creating a healthy a happy relationship.
 These patterns are deeply entrenched but with growing self-awareness and willingness to change, we can escape the misery we are creating for ourselves and others.
 Change is possible.
-We just have to step out of our mould.
+We just have to step out of our mold.

 ‘You are only ever one thought away from a new experience.’